ArcherHuang/Examples-of-Azure-Digital-Twins/README.md

 * [Azure Maps](https://docs.microsoft.com/zh-tw/azure/azure-maps/about-azure-maps)

 # Digital Twins Definition Language
-The Digital Twins Definition Language (DTDL) is a language for describing models and interfaces for IoT digital twins.
-Digital twins are models of entities in the physical environment such as shipping containers, rooms, factory floors, or logical entities that participate in IoT solutions.
-Using DTDL to describe a digital twin's capabilities enables the IoT platform and IoT solutions to leverage the semantics of the entity.
+The Digital Twins Definition Language (DTDL) is a language for describing models and interfaces for IoT digital twins such as shipping containers, rooms, factory floors, or logical entities that participate in IoT solutions as well as describes a digital twin's device capabilities.
+The DTDL in this sample project describes the Remote Particle Counter's properties,status and relationship in a specific room,floor, building and location.
+The hierarchical relationship inside a DTDL model is defined as following 3 sections:

 ### Models
 * Floor